Creator Economy

 However, new concepts in creator-fan interaction—primarily facilitated by membership providers—can guarantee monetization for creators unlike more established freemium and ad-supported models.
 This segment includes established disruptors such as Patreon, escapex, and OnlyFans—providing an alternative to video content and blogs.
 Most of the disruptors in this segment are membership-based with creators and fans able to offer and purchase a range of interaction options at different price points.

 Amid a sustained interest in cryptocurrency, adoption of blockchain-related services including NFT (Non-Fungible Token) platforms have also gained traction as a new way of creator content monetization.
-This segment lacks incumbents and significant fundraising activity and therefore includes several Seed and Pre-Seed level companies.
+This segment lacks incumbents and significant fundraising activity and therefore includes several minimum viable product and ideation level companies.

 Incumbents